Manhattan Beach Pier at sunset over the Pacific

 2

-Pass moments tied to summer, holidays, farmers markets, and the local events that already define each city.
+Pass moments tied to summer, holidays, farmers markets, and the small traditions that already make each city feel like itself.

 3